Undergraduate Course: The Archaeology and History of Egypt: the Second Intermediate Period until the end of the Late Period (1650-332 BC) (ARCA10085)

 |Additional Information (Assessment)

-- Portfolio of short reviews of an object group/site/text in translation, totalling 2000 words (30%)
+2,000 word portfolio of short reviews of an object group/site/text in translation (30%)

 ||Feedback will be given to the final essay online and students will be encouraged to discuss this feedback during office hours.